-LEGISLATIVE ACTIVITY IN 2017
+LEGISLATIVE ACTIVITY IN 2018

-In 2017, there were 13 laws passed that meet the criteria for the basic safety laws included in this report.
+In 2018, 5 laws were passed that meet the criteria for the basic safety laws included in this report.

-While there was other legislative activity throughout the states, for purposes of this report only those laws that meet the optimal law criteria, as defined on pages 12 and 13 are considered.
+While other legislative activity occurred throughout the states, for purposes of this report only those laws that meet the optimal law criteria, as defined on pages 11 and 12 are considered.